Remembering Beverlee McKinsey, Still Singularly Magnificent

 Beverlee McKinsey , 1935-2008

 Browsing through my archive late last week, I ran across this piece of soap history that stopped me in my tracks: May 2 was the 18th anniversary of the passing of one of soap opera’s finest actresses, Beverlee McKinsey.
 This brought back a flood of memories and a few tears.
-Veteran soap fans will remember her riveting portrayals of two scheming, competitive women – Iris Carrington on Another World and Alexandra Spaulding on Guiding Light.
+Veteran soap fans will remember her riveting portrayals of two scheming, competitive women – Iris Carrington on Another World and Texas, and Alexandra Spaulding on Guiding Light.
 If you aren’t old enough to have seen her, well, I suggest a dip into YouTube.
 You’ll be glad you did.
 I was privileged to meet and chat with in her in what turned out to be her last interview just before she died.
 From our website, May 5, 2008, I share it with you here.

 By Marlena De Lacroix